miekg/pgo/cmd/pgod/pgod.8.md

 ## Name

-pgod - watch a git repository, pull changes and restart the podman compose service
+pgod - watch a git repository, pull changes and restart the docker compose service

 ## Synopsis